vzpyr/telecloud/README.md

 # forked ?
-telecloud was forked by [telesync](https://github.com/FujiwaraChoki/TeleSync), make sure to check out his project too. i wanted to add an account system to this, so i could host a public instance ([keqing.cloud](https://keqing.cloud/)) and everyone had access to free storage. telecloud is currently only a backend which can be used for other things.
+telecloud was forked by [telesync](https://github.com/FujiwaraChoki/TeleSync), make sure to check out his project too. i wanted to add an account system to this, so i could host a public instance ([keqing.cloud](https://keqing.cloud/)) and everyone had access to free storage. i'd say telecloud is just a backend, but you can still just use the commands.

 # license
 so, i don't really know anything about licenses and if it's even fine to re-license this fork as bsd-3 instead of gpl-3.0, but if there are any problems, please open an issue!